eigenfoo/old-eigenfoo.github.io/_posts/2019-07-22-joining-point72.md

 last_modified_at: 2019-07-22
 ---

-Some exciting personal news: I've graduated from [The Cooper Union](http://cooper.edu/welcome), and am joining [Point72 Asset Management](https://www.point72.com/) as a data scientist/research analyst!
+Some exciting personal news: I've (_finally_) graduated from [The Cooper Union](http://cooper.edu/welcome), and I'm joining [Point72 Asset Management](https://www.point72.com/) as a data scientist/research analyst!

-Point72 is a leading American hedge fund, headquartered in Connecticut.
-I'll be based in New York City, working out of their [Hudson Yards](https://www.hudsonyardsnewyork.com/work/55-hudson-yards) offices.
+Point72 is an American hedge fund, headquartered in Connecticut.
+I'll be based in New York, working out of their [Hudson Yards](https://www.hudsonyardsnewyork.com/work/55-hudson-yards) offices.

 ![Point72 logo](https://www.point72.com/wp-content/uploads/2017/03/point72-recropped.png)